CICS: Make Sure Mandatory Carbon Reporting Leads to Growth not Greenwash

 Business leaders are being warned about the consequences of inaccurate carbon emissions data when new rules come into force.

-Draft Mandatory Carbon Reporting (MCR) legislation was laid before Parliament on June 12.
-It is likely to be approved by Parliament over the next few weeks and it will be applied from October this year.
+Draft Mandatory Carbon Reporting (MCR) legislation was laid before Parliament on 12 June 2013.
+It is likely to be approved by Parliament over the next few weeks and it will be applied from October 2013.

 Under the new regulations, most companies listed on the London Stock Exchange will be forced to analyse and publish their carbon emissions.

-International sustainability, verification and certification specialist CICS (Complete Integrated Certification Services) is urging the firms affected - and those likely to be affected if the scheme is expanded - to make sure data is accurate.
+CICS is urging the firms affected - and those likely to be affected if the scheme is expanded - to make sure data is accurate.

 "Some leaders see the new rules as more red tape, but many directors will use them as a springboard for growth."